stccenter/CloudClassification/README.md

  **1. Download and install the NVIDIA driver**
    1. Connect to the Windows instance.
    2. Go to Start menu and open a PowerShell window.
-   3. Copy and paste the below Powershell command.
+   3. Copy and paste the below in Powershell.
 This command will download driver inside Desktop.

                $Bucket = "nvidia-gaming"
                $KeyPrefix = "windows/latest"